fedexist/my-cookiecutter-template/README.rst

 Advanced Analytics Python Package
 =================================

-Cookiecutter_ template for a standard Python package, with optional FrEEdAA enabled.
+Cookiecutter_ template for a standard Python package, with optional FrEEdAA enabled, ready to be used by our Generali Italia Advanced Analytics team, easy to use fot both Data Engineer and Data Scientist.

 * Gitlab repo: https://gitlab.advancedanalytics.generali.com/aa-generali-italia/aa-pypackage
 * Original GitHub repo: https://github.com/audreyr/cookiecutter-pypackage/